Tre5et/ridehud/README.md

 This client only mod shows information about health, speed and jump height when riding horses, donkeys or mules and health when riding llamas.

-The settings page opens by pressing H by default (_**if you have upgraded to v1.2.0 or higher, your open hotkey was reset to this!**_) and can be accesed via [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu).
+The settings page opens by pressing H by default and can be accesed via [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu).

 ## Setup